kukulich/home-assistant-jablotron100/README.md

 - Devices with two states (on/off, active/inactive, open/closed etc.) are supported.
 - Sabotage or problem of the device is supported in specific "problem" sensor.
 - Temperature is reported for thermostats and smoke detectors.
+- Pulses are reported for electricity meters with pulse output.
 - Signal strength is reported for wireless devices.
 - Battery level is reported for devices with battery.